mattcheah/alexa-calendar-to-do/privacy_policy.md

 # Privacy Policy

-The following is the privacy policy for the Alexa skill "Calendar Do List".
+The following is the privacy policy for the Alexa skill "Calendar To-Do".
 This document will go over in detail how the skill collects, protects, and uses information.

 ## What Information Is Collected?